-Although they are a part of the Cactaceae family, Easter cacti need very different care from a typical desert cactus.
-They thrive in cooler temperatures, can’t tolerate direct sun, and require nutrient-rich soil.
+Although they are a part of the Cactaceae family, an Easter cactus needs care that differs from a typical desert cactus.
+It thrives in cooler temperatures, can’t tolerate direct sun, and requires nutrient-rich soil.
 Easter cacti are epiphytic cacti native to the rainforests of Brazil.
-As an epiphyte, Easter cacti do not grow in soil in their natural habitat but instead grow on rocks, trees, and other plants.
-While Easter cacti are typically grown in soil as a houseplant, they cannot survive in dense, compacted soil and require loose potting mixes that provide adequate aeration to their roots.
+As an epiphyte, an Easter cactus does not grow in soil in its natural habitat but instead grows on rocks, trees, and other plants.
+While an Easter cactus is typically grown in soil as a houseplant, it cannot survive in dense, compacted soil and requires loose potting mixes that provide adequate aeration to its roots.

 As a natural forest understory plant, the Easter cactus is accustomed to growing in locations that are partly sheltered from the sun.
-Place your Easter cactus in a location that receives bright, indirect sunlight.
-Avoid direct sunlight as the fleshy leaves are susceptible to sunburn.
+Indirect sunlight is best to help this plant thrive.

 As an epiphyte, Easter cacti do best in porous soil mixes that provide good airflow to their roots and are rich in organic matter.
 A mix of coco coir, peat moss, perlite, and orchid bark is ideal.
 Regularly amending the soil with compost or other organic fertilizers will help to keep the soil rich in nutrients.

-Allow the soil to dry out between waterings, then water thoroughly.
+Allow the soil to dry out between waterings, then water thoroughly until the water begins to drain out of the bottom.
 The Easter cactus does not tolerate having its roots waterlogged so ensuring that the pot has proper drainage is important.
+Do not let any water sit in the saucer after watering.
 Cut back on watering during the late fall to early winter to help encourage blooming.

 Temperature and Humidity

 Unlike other plants in the Cactaceae family, the Easter cactus thrives in cooler temperatures.
 In fact, they require cold temperatures in order to bloom.
-The Easter cactus will bloom in nighttime temperatures between 55-60 degrees Fahrenheit (13-16 degrees Celsius).
+The Easter cactus will bloom in nighttime temperatures between 55 to 60 degrees Fahrenheit.

 While Easter cacti enjoy humid environments, they do well in typical household humidity levels.
-However, if your home is especially dry, providing extra humidity with a humidifier or a pebble tray is a good idea.
+However, if your home is especially dry it's a good idea to provide extra humidity with a humidifier or a pebble tray.

 Easter cacti are considered high feeders and do well with regular fertilization.
-Apply a balanced fertilizer, such as a 10-10-10, once a month after the blooming period is over.
+About two months after the plant has completely finished blooming, apply a balanced fertilizer, such as a 10-10-10, once a month until you need to prepare it for its bloom phase.
 Amending the soil with compost or other organic fertilizers on a yearly basis will also help to keep the soil nutrient-rich.